Transparent Taxation (Receipts) Bill

 Overview

-The Transparent Taxation (Receipts) Bill mandates that all receipts issued in the UK must clearly display the pre-tax price, the amount of tax paid, and the final price.
-This aims to increase transparency regarding tax paid on goods and services.
+The Transparent Taxation (Receipts) Bill mandates that all receipts issued in the UK must clearly display the pre-tax price, the amount of tax paid, and the final total price.
+This aims to increase transparency regarding the tax burden on consumers.

 Description

-Failure to comply constitutes an offence, punishable by a fine (up to level 5 on the standard scale).
+Failure to comply constitutes an offense, punishable by a fine (level 5 on the standard scale).

-The Act extends to the whole of the United Kingdom and comes into force immediately upon passage.
+The bill applies to the whole of the UK and comes into force immediately upon passage.

 Government Spending